Caduceus

 Modules — Seven Tiers

 Caduceus is built modularly.
 Each module bridges Ouronet to exactly one foreign chain.
-The thirteen target chains are organised into seven tiers by strategic importance; build order follows tier order.
+Arweave forms the Foundation — its bridged AR anchors sSTOA liquidity.
+The other thirteen target chains are organised into seven tiers around it by strategic importance; build order follows tier order.

 Bitcoin